jcu/cookbook/README.md

 ## Licensing

-Use of CookBook and its resources are limited to James Cook University projects and where appropriate permission is sought to use the branding.
-Specific aspects of CookBook, such as logos and artwork, may be subject to their own approvals, copyright or licensing and users are advised to seek their own independent advice regarding their usage from the appropriate University departments.
+Use of JCU CookBook and its resources are limited to James Cook University projects and where appropriate permission is sought to use the branding.
+Specific aspects of the JCU CookBook, such as logos and artwork, may be subject to their own approvals, copyright or licensing and users are advised to seek their own independent advice regarding their usage from the appropriate University departments.